History of Croatian currency: Since independence

 In 1991, Croatia officially declared its independence from the Socialist Federal Republic of Yugoslavia and became a separate country.
 After independence, a period of transition began to the Croatian dinar.

-A few years later, the Croatian National Bank moved to a new currency, the Croatian kuna.
+On May 30, 1994, the Croatian National Bank moved to a new currency, the Croatian kuna.
 The name was chosen as the name of the currency to represent the fiscal history of Croatia.
 One kuna was equivalent to 1000 dinars.
 The modern kuna became the official currency of Croatia on 30 May 1994.
 Coins were in denominations of 1, 2, 5, 10, 20, and 50 lipa.
 The banknotes were in denominations of 5, 10, 20, 50, 100, 200, 500, and 1000 kuna.

 The self-proclaimed Serb entity Republic of Serbian Krajina did not use the kuna or the Croatian dinar.
 Instead, they issued their own Krajina dinar until the region was reintegrated into Croatia in 1995.
 Between 1996 and 1998, the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium facilitated gradual introduction of the currency into Eastern Slavonia, Baranja and Western Syrmia where it was used in parallel with other currencies.

-Core inflation rate of Croatian kuna averaged at 1.482 percent from January 2001 until October 2022.
+The core inflation rate of Croatian kuna averaged at 1.482 percent from January 2001 until October 2022.